flawnson/flawnson/README.md

 Thanks for finding yourself at my Github page!
 I treat Github like my second website and am constantly updating readmes and projects that I am currently invloved in.
 Also check out [my blog](https://flawnson.github.io/) if you're curious to know what I've been dabbling in most recently besides code.

-- 🤖 On my own time I'm working on a meta-learninig heuristic that involves using neural networks to generate their own weights.
-The goal is to train a model that could do away with back-propagation and reach optimal states self-sufficiently.
-- ⌛ Recently I started a new project with [Kevin Shen](https://github.com/kshen3778) to build a web app and API for creating virtual queues to simultaneously optimize for fairness and efficiency of services.
-I'm hoping to include some sort of predictive engine to provide estimated wait times for queuers and recommend service improvements for businesses in real time.
+- 🧬 Recently I've been working with my good friend [Albert Wang](https://www.linkedin.com/in/albert-yq-wang/) on [Comend](https://www.comendcare.com/), we build software for rare disease patient groups.
+We've launched [Librarey](https://www.librarey.com/), and are actively developing [Scimantic](http://scimantic.com/) as well as new products.
+Our mission is to build the operating system for citizen science by building a suite of tools to help patient groups do what they do better.
-- ☕ I'd love to collaborate on any related projects or any compelling ideas that I can take up, or just chat and answer questions about stuff outside programming.
+- 🍵 I'd love to collaborate on any related projects or any compelling ideas that I can take up, or just chat and answer questions about stuff outside programming.

 [![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=flawnson)](https://github.com/flawnson)
 [![Github Stats](https://github-readme-stats.vercel.app/api?username=flawnson)](https://github.com/flawnson)